greenonline/serialplot_OS_X_port/README.md

  - Leave `do_id` as `false`
    - Setting the `-id` causes the application to crash (reason unknown)
  - Leave `do_qwt` as `true`
-   - This sets the qwt.framework to point to the bundled Qt frameworks
+   - This sets `qwt.framework` to point to the bundled Qt frameworks
  - Leave `do_cocoa` as `true`
    - This copies over `libqcocoa.dylib` - if `do_copy` is `true`
    - This sets the Qt frameworks to point to `libqcocoa.dylib`